 by Beth Clark, Advocate editor

 The articles that were written about Ruth Bader Ginsburg after she died brought back memories of some of my experiences related to women’s rights and discrimination against women.
 I talked with my daughter about how much RGB had achieved for women, and I also told her about some of my experiences.
 She was very surprised, having not known much about RGB and having not experienced the same roadblocks herself.
 It occurred to me that because AAUW works on improving rights for women, it would be good to have a column that would help young women learn about where we’ve come from.
 After all, it’s hard to gauge how well you’re doing if you don’t know where you came from.
-Click here to read the first of this series.
+Click here to read this series of moving stories.

 Do you want to tell us about your experiences?